This news item expired on Friday, November 9, 2018 so the information below could be outdated or incorrect.

-It’s time to start planning ahead if you need an absentee ballot for this year’s primary election on May 8.
-Beginning Monday, March 19, absentee ballots will be sent out.
-If you, or someone you know, will be unavailable to vote in-person, then there is information you need to know to ensure your vote is counted.
+It’s time to start planning ahead if you need an absentee ballot for this year’s general election on Nov.
+6. Beginning in mid-September, absentee ballots will be sent out.
+If you, or someone you know, will be unavailable to vote in-person, there is information you need to know to ensure your vote is counted.

 For active duty military, their family members, and U.S. citizens living abroad:

 You will need to go to FVAP.gov and follow the absentee ballot instructions to receive an absentee ballot.
 If you have questions about that process you can call us at (828) 250-4222.

 For all others wishing to receive an absentee ballot:

 Anyone else wishing to request an absentee ballot may do so for any reason as long as they complete a North Carolina Absentee Ballot Request Form and return it one of the following four ways:

 - Mail it to: P.O.
 Box 7468, Asheville, NC 28802.

 - Hand deliver it to our office at the address above.

 Once your N.C.
 Absentee Ballot Request Form has been received an absentee ballot will be sent out.
 Absentee ballots must be postmarked on or before Nov.
 6, 2018 and received by Friday, Nov.
 9, at 5 p.m.
 For more information about absentee voting visit the North Carolina Board of Elections website.